 This is also another fear that keeps bystanders away from giving their assistance to injured victims.
 Performing CPR for the first time with no field experience brings more fear, but is very common.
 Therefore, it is important to stay up to date on your certificate to refresh your memory and your skills.
 Many CPR online companies also offer a hands-on approach, where you can practice your learned skills on a manikin.
 This will likely improve your confidence in your own ability.

 Window to Contract Diseases

 This is yet another cause of fear for people who do not carry their kit with them.
-Important protective gear like gloves are necessary for first aid.
-The victim may have communicable diseases and attempting CPR with mouth to mouth resuscitation could pass the communicable infections.
-Mouth guards are very important in giving mouth to mouth CPR.
+Important protective gear like gloves is necessary for first aid.
+The victim may have communicable diseases and attempting CPR with mouth-to-mouth resuscitation could pass the communicable infections.
+Mouthguards are very important in giving mouth to mouth CPR.
 If you face this fear, decide how you can keep your kit with you.

 Where can I get CPR certified is a query that should disturb you no longer.
 Earn your CPR and first aid training certificate online today and become a pro lifesaver.